sudhakar-jonnakuti/sudhakar-jonnakuti/README.md

 <br />

 I'm a software developer currently based in Hyderabad, India.
-I love to learn programming and traveling.

-I am an open-source enthusiast and maintainer.
+I learn and practise front-end and back-end technologies, concentrating mainly on JavaScript, TypeScript, Node.js, and Angular.

-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+Practicing helps me sharpen my technical skills and stay in touch with software technology progress.